Welcome to the new KidsHealth website! See what is new.

 Key points about bedtime fading

-• try your strategies for a number of nights
+• try your strategies for several nights

 When is a good bedtime for my child?